 Please see Code Maintenance Committee (CMC) page for information about the CMC's members and reports of CDT Code maintenance actions taken at past meetings.

-The Code Maintenance Committee (CMC) convened its Annual Meeting on March 9, 2017 to determine which action requests on its agenda would be accepted for inclusion in CDT 2018, which is effective January 1st.
+The Code Maintenance Committee (CMC) convened its Annual Meeting on March 14, 2019 to determine which action requests on its agenda would be accepted for inclusion in CDT 2020, which is effective January 1st.
 The reports will be available for review or download that concern the CMC’s actions on April 19, 2019.